lphamjr/lphamjr/README.md

 ## Ninja for Hire.
 - 🔭 I’m currently working on building out more services on my homelab.
-- 🌱 I’m currently learning Teraform, Golang, Ansible, Life.
+- 🌱 I’m currently learning about running Ubuntu on old Apple Hardware.
 - 🎈 I am interested in technology, automation, teaching, learning, and other random stuff.
 I like to tinker.
-- 🏓 My current side projects include XCarve CNC and Ender 3 Pro.
+- 🏓 My current side projects include designing random stuff to print on my Ender 3 and BambuLab A1C.

 <!-- Actual text -->
 You can find me on [LinkedIn][1] [![LinkedIn][1.1]][1].